DFE-Digital/apply-for-teacher-training/docs/manual-deployment.md

 ### When should this process be used?

 In the event that code changes are mde to the app but the Azure pipelines fail to complete the deployment stages this process should be followed to deploy the Docker image to the Azure App Service manually.
-It is anticpated that this process would only be following in response to bug fixes when the deployment pipeline is failing.
+It is anticipated that this process would only be following in response to bug fixes when the deployment pipeline is failing.

 This process assumes that the build and test stage has completed without error and a Docker image has been uploaded to Dockerhub successfully.
 This process also assumes that no changes are expected to be made to the configuration of the underlying Azure infrastructure hosting the application.

 ## Instructions

 **NOTE: Before following the steps below you will need to request an elevation of your rights to the 'contributor' role through PIM in the Azure Portal if working on an app hosted in the test or production subscriptions.
-This is not required in the development subscription.**
+Guidance on PIM can be found at the end of this document.
+PIM is not required in the development subscription.**

 1. Launch the Azure DevOps pages at https://dfe-ssp.visualstudio.com/Become-A-Teacher/_build?definitionId=49&_a=summary.
 1. Locate the desired run from that has failed deployment from the list and select it.